MicrosoftDocs/quantum-docs/articles/user-guide/machines/noise-simulator.md

 Some limitations are inherent to open systems simulation, and may not ever be supported:

 - Assertions (for example, `AssertMeasurement` and `AssertMeasurementProbability`) are not supported, as these assertions may fail for correct code in the presence of noise.
-These assertions are no-ops on the preview simulators.
+These assertions are no-operational on the preview simulators.

 ## See also